MABelanger/jsconcept/architectures/README.md

   * `Containers` are concern with how thing work.
   * `Components` are concern with how thing look.

-By spliting the components, into containers and components, you can reuse easly the logic and the display to other projects.
+By spliting the components, into containers and components, you can reuse easily the logic and the display to other projects.

 4. **Structure**